Linklancien/vplayint/README.md

 #Code #Pause
 A #Module to handle player interaction, mostly for a game  usage.
-A V module that manages the link between a key and it's action, also provide boutons.
+A V module that manages the link between a key and it's action, also provide buttons.

 It allows the change of the keybinds dynamically.